Skip to main content

 LayerRoleComponents

 OrchestratorPlatform portableAny MCP-capable orchestrator — Claude, ChatGPT, Gemini, or custom agentic app.
-All connect to the same MCP tool server.
+Bold Penguin's reference implementation is the Deep Agent (create_deep_agent) — a Python FastAPI service that coordinates seven specialized subagents.

-ProtocolStandard interfaceMCP (Model Context Protocol) — open standard.
+ProtocolStandard interfaceMCP (Model Context Protocol) over streamable HTTP, stdio, or AWS AgentCore IAM/SigV4.
 Tool definitions, argument schemas, and async task patterns are protocol-level.
 Any MCP client discovers and calls tools without custom integration.
+The Deep Agent's default client is MCP_CLIENT_TYPE=iam (AWS AgentCore SigV4); alternatives are a static MCP_BEARER_TOKEN or OAuth via BP_AUTH_URL + BP_API_KEY + CLIENT_ID + CLIENT_SECRET.
+A separate X-API-Key (API_KEY env var) secures the FastAPI endpoints.

-Data & AIPer-task modelsExtraction LLM (Sonnet, Gemini Pro, GPT-4o — swappable behind MCP boundary), NLP / Critic / Analysis (cross-model adversarial review), Embeddings (local semantic search), Persistence (submissions, audit trail — Partner Engine is source of truth).
+Data & AIPer-task modelsPrimary LLM (CLAUDE_MODEL), fast LLM (CLAUDE_FAST_MODEL), fallback providers (LLM_PROVIDER_ORDER), NLP / Critic / Analysis (cross-model adversarial review), Embeddings (local semantic search), Persistence (submissions, audit trail — Partner Engine is source of truth).

 Key Insight